 As we have alluded to, space settlement may eliminate certain kinds of wars; namely, wars generated by competition for resources.
 As the resources of space are so vast it is likely that exploiting them will be far easier and cheaper than fighting to take someone else's resources away.
-Competition for resources is a major cause of war: examples include the German desire for Lebensraum (living room) and the Japanese need for oil in WWII and the seemingly endless series of wars around the Persian Gulf driven, at their core, by access to oil.
+Competition for resources is a major cause of war: examples include the German desire for Lebensraum (living room) and the Japanese need for oil in World War II; and the seemingly endless series of wars around the Persian Gulf driven, at their core, by access to oil.

-Of course, settling a new land is pointless if it's not a nice place to live.
+Of course, settling a new land is not attractive if it's not a nice place to live.
 The residents of space settlements will, of necessity, be technologically sophisticated.
 They are not likely to be driven off of Earth by hunger.
 Fortunately, there are a few features of orbital real estate worth mentioning:

 - 1. Great Views.
 Many astronauts have returned singing the praises of their view of Earth from orbit.
 Low earth orbit settlements, and eventually settlements near Jupiter and Saturn, will have some of the most spectacular views in the solar system.
 Of course, all space settlements will have unmatched views of the stars, unhindered by clouds, air pollution, or (with some care) bright city lights. - 2.
 Low-g recreation.
 Consider circular swimming pools around and near the axis of rotation.
 You should be able to dive up into the water!
 Sports and dance at low or zero-g will be fantastic.
 For dancers, note that in sufficiently low gravity, always available near the axis of rotation, anyone can jump ten times higher than Baryshnikov ever dreamed. - 3.
 Environmental Independence.
 On Earth we all share a single biosphere.
-We breathe the same air, drink the same water, and the misdeeds of some are visited on the bodies of all.
+We breather the same air, drink the same water, and the misdeeds of some are visited on the bodies of all.
 Each space settlement is completely sealed and does not share atmosphere or water with other settlements or with Earth.
-Thus if one settlement pollutes their air, no one else need breathe it. - 4.
+Thus if one settlement pollutes their air, no one else need breather it. - 4.
 The ultimate gated community.
 On Earth it is essential that diverse groups learn to live in close proximity.
-It's hard to live with six or seven billion homo sapiens, and some people can't seem to do it gracefully.
+It's hard to live with six or seven billion homo sapiens, and some people do not do it gracefully.
 Space settlements offer an alternative to changing human nature or endless conflict the ability to live in fairly homogeneous groups, as has been the norm throughout hundreds of thousands of years of human existence.
-Those who can't get along can be separated by millions of miles of hard vaccum, which in some cases seems necessary.
-All entry into a space settlement must be through an airlock, so controlling immigration is trivial. - 5.
-Custom living.
-Since the entire environment is man-made, you can really get what you want.
-Like lake front property?
-Make lots of lakes.
-Like sunsets?
-Program sunset simulations into weather system every hour.
-Like to go barefoot?
-Make the entire environment foot-friendly.
+Those who can not get along can be separated by millions of miles of hard vaccum, which in some cases seems necessary.
+All entry into a space settlement must be through an airlock, so controlling immigration is trivial.